How Pharmacy Automation and IoT Devices Are Transforming Medicine

 Our first stop takes us to Yavapai Regional Medical Center in Yuma, Arizona.
 Pharmacists there use high-definition cameras to remotely monitor the compounding of drugs inside the hospital’s cleanroom.
 If they see a problem, they can communicate it to cleanroom technicians whose voice-activated headsets allow them to keep working as they respond.

 Medical staff don’t have to waste time delivering drugs once they’re compounded either.
 That’s now handled by robots about 90% of the time — after doctors have submitted their electronic prescriptions and pharmacists have reviewed them to make sure there’s no conflict with patient allergies or other medications.

 The hospital’s pharmacy system not only saves time, it increases accuracy.
 Staffers say the robot has delivered more than 40 million doses without an error.

 Welcome to the new high-tech pharmacy, where automation improves patient safety while giving pharmacists more time to complete complex tasks and answer patient questions.

-Electronic health records and e-prescriptions
+EHRs and e-prescriptions

-Technology is also advancing on other fronts.
+Healthcare technology is also advancing on other fronts.

-With the wealth of information available on the Internet, patients can learn a lot on their own about the drugs they’re taking, becoming more empowered participants in their own care.
+With the wealth of information available on the internet, patients can learn a lot on their own about the drugs they’re taking, becoming more empowered participants in their own care.

 Technologies like these could catch problems before they become serious, providing instant communication to caregivers and real-time treatment that need not involve a trip to a lab or the doctor.